 A man in distress holds his head while sitting in front of a beer bottle

 If you follow true crime, you’ve heard about the notorious Murdaugh trials in South Carolina, with the latest being the trial of Alec Murdaugh convicted for killing his son and wife.
 And although nothing justifies murder, the son Paul Murdaugh was quite a character (and not in a good way).
 And much of it came down to his drinking.
 Those close to him would talk about his personality under the influence — a character prominent enough to be seen as his alter-ego, “Timmy.”
-What was Timmy like?
-Well, let’s just say you wouldn’t want to get in Timmy’s way.
+What was Paul Murdaugh — “Timmy” — like when drunk?
+Well, let’s just say you wouldn’t want to get into Timmy’s way.
 Timmy would get angry.
 Timmy would get abusive.
 Ultimately, Timmy would lead to the death of Paul’s girlfriend who drowned in a boating accident that Paul (in drunken Timmy mode) was responsible for.

-The truth is, while this case may be extreme, many of us might recognize signs of an inner Timmy in ourselves or in someone we know.
+The truth is, while this case might be extreme, many of us might recognize signs of an inner Timmy in ourselves or in someone we know.
+Why are alcoholics angry?
+And do angry drunks mean what they say?
 Alcoholic rage syndrome, also known as alcohol-induced aggression or alcohol-related aggression, refers to a pattern of intense anger and aggression that occurs in people under the influence of alcohol.
 Ranging from verbal outbursts to physical violence, this behavior can pose a serious risk to our health and safety, as well as to the well-being of those around us.
 (For more information, check out “Why Do I Get Angry When I Drink?”)

 A Link To ASPD